MARA GIRLS LEADERSHIP PROJECT

 SCHOOL OF PROMISE

-We developed a comprehensive library for Mara Girls Leadership School, an extraordinary upper primary school in Talek, on the edge of the Maasai Mara National Reserve.
+We developed a library for Mara Girls Leadership School, an extraordinary upper primary school in Talek, on the edge of the Maasai Mara National Reserve.
 In an area where few girls have the chance to stay in school, Mara Girls provides a quality education for highly motivated girls from across the region, in a boarding-school setting modeled after the circular Maasai style of family living.
 This is a life-changing opportunity for girls aged 11 to 15 to focus on education — and to grow into confident thinkers and doers, courageous future leaders, and mentors and role models for other girls.
-Our next step is to help the school with their new Conservation Club.
+One of our next steps is to help the school with their new Conservation Club.

 Mara Girls was built and is managed by Basecamp Foundation Kenya.
 Together, our goal is to nurture the hearts and minds of these future leaders.